 For me, the word ‘sustainability’ has lost its mojo.
-It has been watered down via greenwashing, and lack of policy around its use.
-Sustainability means to sustain, which would mean to have zero negative impact on people, the planet or society, or to counterbalance that impact...Though who makes the rules for the environment of taking one thing and giving something different back?
+It has been watered down via greenwashing and lack of policy around its use.
+Theiles' description is most commonly used, yet he himself argues it isn't bulletproof.
+If sustainability means to sustain, this would entail having zero negative impact on people, the planet or society, and if natural resources are used- those same resources (and at least the same amount of them) would need to be given back.
+Nature has intrinsic, not instrumental value, and creates it's own balance.
+So is offsetting, for example, a sustainable practise?
+What is the longterm effect of taking one resource and giving something different back?
 Like carbon offsetting your flight?
-Or planting a tree for every purchase of a pair of polyester yoga tights?
+Or planting a tree for every purchase of polyester yoga tights?

 Brands may label themselves as ‘sustainable’ for an initiative as insignificant as small production runs.
 So what is sustainable fashion, and why, above other industries is it becoming such a prominent conversation?

 The fashion industry received a much needed spotlight on its processes and impact in 2013 following the Rana Plaza disaster in India.
 Over 1,100 people died and 2,500 people were injured in the collapse of the clothing factory- bringing into question the ethics of manufacturing of the worlds biggest retailers.
 This sparked the Fashion Revolution movement, which built international awareness, with millions of people from over 100 countries taking part.
 The True Cost is a powerful documentary, taken from the perspective of people not involved in the industry and therefore making it easily relatable and a great catalyst for change.